Posted: 9/25/17 | September 25th, 2017

 While shopping in Cusco, I felt a little tug on my pants.
 Initially frightened, I peered down only to find an old lady sitting on the floor, arranging flowers, and asking for money.
 It could have been easy to paint her into the Peruvian market scene, but I instantly squatted down and spent quite some time down on the floor with her.

-Make an Effort to Communicate
+1. Make an Effort to Communicate

 She was fiery and infectious.
 I could never forget this old lady I met in the tiny remote village of Krang Yaw in Cambodia.
 I didn’t speak a single word of Khmer, yet we were able to converse through gestures.
 Oral communication can sometimes be overrated.

-Observe Their Daily Lives
+2. Observe Their Daily Lives